10-01-2024

 Informed Consent Process

 Healthcare Professionals often view the informed consent process as a barrier to recruiting for clinical trials.
-Some argue that patients may find full information disclosure psychologically harmful, while others suggest it could impact the trust in the doctor/patient relationship
+Some argue that patients may find full information disclosure psychologically harmful.
+Meanwhile, others suggest that it could impact the trust in the doctor-patient relationship.

 Clinicians might be hesitant to disclose information due to the explicit acknowledgment of uncertainty in clinical trials.
 However, studies show that patients often desire more information than clinicians anticipate, especially regarding their diagnosis, prognosis, and treatment options.
 The impact of increased information on patients remains inconclusive, with some studies suggesting it may raise anxiety levels.
 In contrast, others find it allows for a fully informed choice before treatment decisions.